silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/09_Validation.md

 controller and form context.

 Most validation constraints are actually data constraints which belong on the model.
-SilverStripe provides the [api:DataObject::validate()] method for this purpose.
+SilverStripe provides the [api:SilverStripe\ORM\DataObject::validate()] method for this purpose.

 By default, there is no validation - objects are always valid!
-However, you can overload this method in your DataObject sub-classes to specify custom validation, or use the `validate` hook through a [api:DataExtension].
+However, you can overload this method in your DataObject sub-classes to specify custom validation, or use the `validate` hook through a [api:SilverStripe\ORM\DataExtension].

-Invalid objects won't be able to be written - a [api:ValidationException] will be thrown and no write will occur.
+Invalid objects won't be able to be written - a [api:SilverStripe\ORM\ValidationException] will be thrown and no write will occur.

 It is expected that you call `validate()` in your own application to test that an object is valid before attempting a write, and respond appropriately if it isn't.

-The return value of `validate()` is a [api:ValidationResult] object.
+The return value of `validate()` is a [api:SilverStripe\ORM\ValidationResult] object.

 	:::php
 	<?php